waikyjung/python-sample-charts/README.md

 # python-sample-charts

 ## Description
 This display sample charts in Python, matplotlib, & numpy.
+Unfortunately, github does not display interactive charts.